 Operational Security Best Practices

-Start by compartmentalizing your anonymous activities.
-Use a dedicated device or at least a separate browser profile that's never associated with your real identity.
-This prevents accidental cross-contamination through cookies, browser fingerprinting, or cached credentials.
-Consider using a live operating system like Tails that leaves no traces on the host computer.
+Start by keeping your anonymous activities completely separate.
+Use a dedicated device, or at least set up a separate browser profile that's never linked to your real identity.
+This way you won't accidentally mix things up through cookies, browser fingerprinting, or saved login info.
+You might also want to consider using a live operating system like Tails - it doesn't leave any traces on the computer you're using.

 Choosing the Right VPN Provider